-The Senate bill strengthens U.S. national security interests by countering extremism and supporting democracy, governance, and development abroad.
-It also provides critical funding for the protection of U.S. Foreign Service Officers and other personnel serving overseas.

-The measure supports global health programs to help address the needs of the world's poorest populations, and promotes and protects international religious freedom.
-The bill provides significant resources to address the needs of refugees and internally displaced persons resulting from conflict, particularly in the Middle East.
+The Senate measure, approved 30 to 0, provides critical funding to protect U.S. Foreign Service Officers and other personnel serving overseas.
+The measure includes a significant increase in military aid to Israel.
+It funds global health programs, protects international religious freedom, and provides resources to address the needs of refugees and internally displaced persons resulting from conflict, particularly in the Middle East.